-2.1 GEOGRAPHICAL DESCRIPTION OF KAREEBERG MUNICIPALITY
+GEOGRAPHICAL DESCRIPTION OF KAREEBERG MUNICIPALITY

 Kareeberg Municipality is situated in the western side of the Pixley ka Seme District Municipality of the Northern Cape as shown below.
 The district municipality is adjoined by three provinces, namely Northern Free State, Eastern Cape on the eastern side and the Western Cape on the southern side.
-Politically it consists of nine local municipalities, of which Kareeberg is the second smallest.
+Kareeberg municipality is the second largest municipality in the district.

 Kareeberg Municipality consists of three towns: Carnarvon, Vosburg and Vanwyksvlei, as well as a large area of rural farming areas.
 The area is estimated at 17702 km² and it forms 17.11% of the total area of the Pixley Ka Seme districts Municipality.
 There are vast differences between the towns, with extensive farming areas in between.